ITIL Versus Agile: How IT Service Teams Can Avail the Best of Each Methodology

 Why ITIL is Still Relevant in an Agile World

-ITIL came about in the late 1980s as digital technology worked its way deeper into the business environment.
-The original guidebooks offered a repeatable roadmap for IT service management (ITSM) .
+ITIL methodology came about in the late 1980s as digital technology worked its way deeper into the business environment.
+The original guidebooks offered a repeatable roadmap for IT Service Management (ITSM).

 The benefit of ITIL is that everything is in writing.
 Teams know who they report to, what they are expected to address, and the process for implementing any changes, fixes, or improvements.
 Documentation makes it easy to audit changes or trace back to specific actions.

 Such a rigid approach can face challenges in an agile environment, preventing teams from adapting or diverting from a planned course of action when needed.
-For example, ITIL-guided teams must be able to predict and manage change risk on an ongoing basis today.
+For example, ITIL-guided teams today must be able to predict and manage change risk on an ongoing basis.

-What ITIL offers in exchange is predictability and accountability: Service level agreements create a paper trail that codifies expectations and deliverables.
+What ITIL methodology offers in exchange is predictability and accountability: SLA’s create a paper trail that codifies expectations and deliverables.
 But the system is not foolproof.
 Teams can deliver on an SLA and still leave users and stakeholders dissatisfied because the parameters listed may not have reflected the true business needs of these parties — or those needs may have changed.